satymshrma/satymshrma.github.io/README.md

 -->
 ### Hi 👋

 I'm Satyam.
-I'm an undergraduate student, currently working my way towards a bachelor's degree in computer science and engineering with honors in machine learning and AI.
-I'm based in Dehradun, Uttrakhand, India.

-I like to work with front end technologies, UX and UI.
-Software that directly interacts with people.
+I'm a Software Engineer from Dehradun, Uttrakhand, India.

+I have some experience in big data, machine learning, and AI technologies, and I like working with user-focused software.
+I'm currently aiming to grow as a machine learning engineer.

-I am currently studying web based technologies.
+I am currently studying AI based technologies.

-I am also actively looking for a job.

-📫 You can reach me at [@satymshrma](https://t.me/satymshrma) on Telegram, else, mail me at satyamsharma.geu@gmail.com
+📫 You can reach me at @satymshrma on Telegram, or mail me at satymshrma+DMs@gmail.com
 <!--Below are my repositories. _(They are a bit messy, and at some places a little incomplete.
 But I'm working on it, so just bear with me for the while. <3)_-->